The 2022 NHL Stanley Cup playoffs began on May 2, and the finals are underway.

 Table of Contents

-- How the NHL Playoffs Work for 2021
+- Can I watch NHL Playoffs for free?

 - What’s the best way to watch the NHL playoffs without cable?

 Cheapest way to watch NHL Playoffs without cable

 Your cheapest path to streaming NHL playoffs games live is through Sling TV.
 Sling’s Orange plan has ESPN, ESPN2, TNT and TBS.